mspeekenbrink/sdam-r/index.md

-## R-package to accompany "Statistics: Data analysis and modelling"
+## sdamr: an R-package to accompany "Statistics: Data analysis and modelling"

+Note: the R package has the name `sdamr` but the github repository has the name `sdam-r`.
+Maybe a little confusing, but oh well..

 ### Installation